 So, you’ve just scored a job as a server at a new restaurant, but it’s your first time waiting tables and you’re nervous about screwing up.
-Heading in to work the first day can definitely be a daunting experience, even if you’ve already gone through the restaurant’s training system.
+Heading into work the first day can definitely be a daunting experience; from training on the restaurant POS system to memorizing the menu there is a lot to learn.
 By following these server tips and tricks, however, you’ll be on your way to being a good waiter or waitress in no time at all.

 1. The customer is always right